arihantjain916/Youth-Voice-Website/README.md

 ## Roadmap

-- Make the frontend using nextjs
+- Make the frontend using next.js

 - Add more integrations

 - Check for security loop

+- Implement login using Google OAuth

+- Implement Comments section

 # Hi, I'm Arihant Jain! 👋

 ## 🚀 About Me
-I'm a full stack developer...
+I'm a full-stack developer...

 ## 🛠 Skills